Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 Due to this relationship, the debt run barrier, the illiquidity barrier and the insolvency barrier determine four possible scenarios at each of the rollover dates $T_n$ which are illustrated in the flowchart in Figure \ref{fig:flowchart}.\\

 \centerline{[Insert Figure \ref{fig:flowchart} here.]} Figure \ref{fig: simulation discrete} shows different scenarios in our debt run model with the discrete tenor structure for three simulated asset value paths.
-Here we assume $\xi$ is uniformly distributed and $N=4$ rollover dates at times $t=2,4,6,$ and $8$.
-The dotted line shows the debt run barrier, the dashed line the illiquidity barrier, and the dashed-dotted line the insolvency barrier.
+Here we assume $\xi$ is uniformly distributed, and $N=4$ rollover dates at times $t=2,4,6,$ and $8$.
+The dotted line shows the debt run barrier, the dashed line the illiquidity barrier, and the solid line the insolvency barrier.
 Note that in this discrete setting, the debt run barrier and the illiquidity barrier are not continuous functions.
 They consist only of the marked points.
-The middle grey asset value path falls below the insolvency barrier shortly before $t=4.$ At the only rollover date prior to this time, the asset value is larger than the debt run barrier.
-Hence, in this simulation the firm would have defaulted shortly before $t=4$ due to insolvency.
-The black path falls below the illiquidity barrier at the third rollover date at time $t=6.$ It always stays above the insolvency barrier.
+The black asset value path falls below the insolvency barrier shortly before time $t=4.$ At the rollover date $t=2$ prior to this time, the asset value is larger than the debt run barrier.
+Hence, in this simulation the firm will default shortly before time $t=4$ due to insolvency.
+The dark black path falls below the illiquidity barrier at the third rollover date at time $t=6$,and before time $t=6$ it always stays above the insolvency barrier.
 Thus, in this simulation the firm defaults due to illiquidity at time $t=6$.
-Finally, the light grey graph shows a scenario where a debt run occurs at the last rollover date at time $t=8$.
-At that time, however, the asset value is still larger than the illiquidity barrier, meaning that the firm is able to raise enough funds to pay off its creditors.
-Hence, the firm survives the debt run.\footnote{The light grey asset value path drops below the dotted line before but is always above the (discrete) debt run barrier at the rollover dates.} \\
+Finally, the grey path shows a scenario where a debt run occurs at the last rollover date $t=8$.
+At that time, however, the asset value is still larger than the illiquidity barrier, meaning that the firm is able to raise enough funds to pay off its short-term creditors.
+Hence, the firm survives the debt run.\\

 \centerline{[Insert Figure \ref{fig: simulation discrete} here.]}